ibm-cloud-docs/DataTransferService/faqs.md

 ## What types of devices can be sent with a data transfer request?
 {: faq}

-Use the following guidelines when you select a device or disk (CD or DVD) to submit for data transfer:
+Use the following guidelines when you select a device to submit for data transfer:

 - **Hardware Requirements**